If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 Sometimes, there’s a need to add a few graveyard hate cards to our sideboard.
 In my opinion, there are three playable options:

-• Surgical Extraction.
+- Surgical Extraction.
 Very similar to Faerie Macabre.
 It can be countered, costs life, and Teferi stops it, but it also covers a slightly wider range of matchups, which makes the choice less obvious.
 For example, Surgical is better against Storm, although still not great.
+Its biggest upside is in its type – being an instant in the Phoenix + Artist’s Talent deck is extremely useful.
+It can also be played for zero mana ‘proactively’ just to return our chickens to pressure the opponent.
+For me, it’s the best solution available, at least for now.

 Collector Ouphe